Top 10 Travel Experiences to Remember Forever, Part 1

 It all starts with the dull rhythmic thud of the drums, slow… steady… gradually building and becoming faster.
 Louder.
 The orchestra kicks in, adding to the crescendo.
 The electric guitars begin a face-off with the violins, and the hairs stand up on the back of my neck.
 The dying rays of the setting sun reflect off the stone walls.
 The terracotta colours are mesmerising as they shimmer and fade.
 It is the start of two of the best hours I’ve ever experienced.
 Yet I can’t help but wonder what my ancestors would have thought.

 Nestled at the foot of the Acropolis and overlooked by the Parthenon, the odeon is an ancient amphitheatre.
 It was built by Herodes Atticus in memory of his wife in 161 AD.
-Since then it has been destroyed, buried, and restored, and today hosts theatre and music events as part of the Athens Festival.
-I find it fascinating that I can sit in the same place as my ancestors sat thousands of years ago and watch a show, just as they did.
-It is one of my favourite places in the city where I grew up, my own back yard.
+Since then it has been destroyed, buried and restored, and today hosts theatre and music events as part of the annual Athens Festival.
+I find it fascinating that I can sit in the same place as the ancient Greeks sat thousands of years ago and watch a show, just as they did.
+It’s one of my favourite places in the city where I grew up, my own backyard.

-Not really one for Greek tragedies, I usually go for a concert if there is one on when I’m visiting.
-Last year I managed both an opera and a Queen rock symphony.
+Not really one for Greek tragedies, I usually go for a concert if there’s one on when I’m in town.
+One year I managed both an opera and a Queen rock symphony.
 It’s that Queen show, a blend of electric guitars and the Athens Symphony orchestra, that has stayed with me.

 Hagia Sophia, Istanbul, Turkey

-I’m on a whistle-stop tour of Istanbul, passing through on my way to central Turkey for a work project.
-All I’ve got is an afternoon to take in the main sights and see as much as I can.
-With my Greek heritage, the first thing I head for is Hagia Sophia.
+I was on a whistle-stop tour of Istanbul, passing through on my way to central Turkey for a work project.
+All I had was an afternoon to take in the main sights and see as much as I could.
+With my Greek heritage, the first thing I headed for was Hagia Sophia.

 Initially it was an Orthodox Church when it was first built in 537, in what was then known as Constantinople.
 It was later converted to a Catholic church and then a mosque and finally became a museum.
 But in July 2020 the Turkish government decided to revoke its museum status and reclassify it as a mosque.

-One of the defining features of the building is that its central dome is only supported along the edges.
+One of the defining features of the building is that its central dome is only supported along the outer edges.
 There are no central columns.
-This leaves a vast open space under the dome, so large you wonder how it is possible.
-On entering, I feel my breath catching.
-The central space is so expansive and open that I can’t help but be stopped short.
+This leaves a vast open space under the dome, so large you wonder how it’s possible.
+On entering, I felt my breath catching.
+The central space is so expansive and open that I couldn’t help but be stopped short.

-It saddens me to see the relics of its time as a mosque on the walls (when I’m here it’s still a museum).
-Not because I am religious, but because it’s part of what changed the course of history of my home country, Greece.
-Now a mosque again, history can take a new and different course.
+It saddened me to see the relics of its time as a mosque on the walls (when I was there it was still a museum).
+Not because I’m religious, but because it’s part of what changed the course of Greece’s history.
+As a mosque, history takes a new and different course.

 The Italian Chapel, Orkney Islands, Scotland

-This was an unexpected discovery while on a business trip a long time ago, but it’s stayed with me because of its history and the sheer resourcefulness it took to build it.
-The Italian Chapel was constructed by a group of Italian prisoners of war during World War II.
+This was an unexpected discovery while on a business trip a long time ago, but it’s stayed with me because of its history and the sheer resourcefulness in building it.
+The Italian Chapel was constructed by a group of Italian prisoners of war (POWs) during World War II.

 According to Orkney.com, the POWs found themselves transported to the Orkney Islands as part of a war effort.
 They were there to build sea barriers along Scapa Flow, the shallow section of water that sits between the islands.
 Home to a naval base at the time and with a long history of strategic importance dating back to the time of the Vikings, Scapa Flow was key to the war effort.
 The POWs worked to help build the causeways that link the islands.